New

 This product relies on 3rd party tooling which may impact the accessibility features visible in inspection copies.
 All accessibility features mentioned would be present in the purchased version of the title.

 Build a broad fundamental knowledge of Canadian mental health concepts and disorders!
-Morrison-Valfre’s Foundations of Mental Health Care in Canada uses an easy-to-read, multidisciplinary approach to describe current therapeutic interventions and treatments for mental health conditions.
+Morrison-Valfre’s Foundations of Mental Health Care in Canada, 2nd Edition, uses an easy-to-read, multidisciplinary approach to describe current therapeutic interventions and treatments for mental health conditions.
 Ideal for practical nurses, personal support workers, and allied health care professionals, this guide provides concise coverage of skills and principles, therapeutic skills, mental health problems throughout the lifecycle, and common psychological and psychosocial conditions.
-Included are topics such as new research, the latest mental health legislation, and new psychotropic drugs.
-Presented from a uniquely Canadian perspective, this resource enables you to provide effective therapy to clients with a wide range of maladaptive behaviours.
+Updated content in this edition includes topics such as new research, the latest mental health legislation, and new psychotropic drugs.
+Presented from a uniquely Canadian perspective, this resource prepares you to provide e¿ective therapy to clients with a wide range of maladaptive behaviours.Key Features

 - DSM-5 diagnoses include the latest information on new mental health diagnoses recognized by the American Psychiatric Association

-- Critical Thinking boxes include practice scenarios with client issues as well as questions that stimulate more careful analysis
+- Critical Thinking boxes include practice scenarios with client issues, as well as questions that stimulate more careful analysis

 - Cultural Consideration boxes highlight cultural issues and address the varied mental health needs of culturally diverse clients